tdc22/m-nebula/README.md

 # Nebula Device
 This is an attempt of getting the nebula device engine to compile and run on modern systems.
 The engine was used for the Project Nomads (2002).
 The original, unchanged code can be found at: <https://github.com/dgiunchi/m-nebula>

+**This project is WIP and does not compile yet.**

 ## Build Instructions
 Prerequisites: